-Design tasks progressively to deepen understanding; ensure they accomplish well-crafted success criteria (knowledge and skills)
+Design tasks progressively to deepen understanding; ensure they accomplish well-crafted success criteria (knowledge and skills) Here in the St Polycarp's family, we follow in the footsteps of Jesus through playing, praying, loving and learning together.

 - Model precisely to aid new learning, narrate the process moving pupils from guided to independent practice. = Provide purposeful, timed, deliberate practice to develop deep fluency. - Use scaffolds, visual aids, prompts and concrete resources to aid learning: gradually reduce over time. - When grouping pupils temporarily, group carefully and bear specific learning outcomes in mind. - Deploy other adults to prompt, clue and offer 'in the moment' intervention; make reasonable adjustments.